 Other Consequences of Marijuana Possession

 Some of the other consequences for people convicted of marijuana possession are less obvious.
 Having a criminal record is one of the residual detriments of such a conviction.
-Imagine not being able to find a job because you got caught with a joint in the past.
+Imagine not being able to find a job because you got caught with a joint or convicted of manufacture & delivery of a controlled substance in the past.

-If you were driving while in possession of marijuana it will result in the suspension of your Texas Driver License.
+If you were driving while in possession of marijuana, it could result in the suspension of your Texas Driver License.
 If you can’t legally drive, your life’s challenges will be compounded even further.
-This makes it important to have a lawyer on your team when dealing with legal challenges like this.
+This makes it important to have an experienced drug offense lawyer on your team when dealing with legal challenges like this.
 With a good attorney on your side, you’ll have an edge that defendants without lawyers or with public defenders won’t have.